 The University of Hartford's Hartt School is a place to explore, it's a place to refine, and it's a place to tap into your passions.

 The Hartt School is an internationally acclaimed performing arts school with programs in music, dance, and theatre.
 The school was established by Julius Hartt and Moshe Paranov in 1920 and was one of three founding institutions of the University of Hartford in 1957.
-Alongside the traditional performance-oriented majors in music, dance, and theatre, we offer programs in music history, music theory, ballet pedagogy, music education, and composition.
-We also offer innovative programs in music industry.
+Alongside the traditional performance-oriented majors in music, dance, and theatre, we offer innovative programs in music history, music theory, ballet pedagogy, music education, composition, acoustical engineering and music, performing arts management and more.

 For more than four decades, the growth of The Hartt School was nurtured by the philanthropy of Alfred C. Fuller, founder of the famous Fuller Brush Company.
 Fuller's generosity helped to create scholarship opportunities that continue to benefit our students.
 Additional support from the Fuller family enabled Hartt to build the Alfred C. Fuller Music Center, the four-story complex that houses Hartt's music divisions, administration, and HCD music programs.
 In the same spirit of generosity demonstrated by her husband, Mary Primrose Fuller left a bequest in 1998, creating new opportunities for Hartt.
 Dance and theatre students enjoy the state of the art facilities in the nearby Handel Performing Arts Center.

 The Hartt School is an accredited institutional member of the National Association of Schools of Music, the National Association of Schools of Dance, and the National Association of Schools of Theatre.
 Our programs in music education are accredited by the National Council for Accreditation of Teacher Education, and we share University of Hartford accreditation by the Commission of Higher Education of the State of Connecticut, and the New England Commission of Higher Education.